glasnt/talks/2019_05_PyConUS.podium/slides.md

 Here's the tiny pocket version, which (is going/has gone) to Ernest, the conf director.

 ---

 class: title
+## `pip install ih`
+???

+the package is up on pypi now, but if CLIs aren't your style --

+## ih-aas.glasnt.com

+???

+I've got a hosted ih as a service also available.

+---
+background-image: url("images/ihaas.png")

+???

+you can either give it a URL of an image with a bunch of parameters like the scale, or the colours to use; or you can upload an image.

+TODO - This is cloud run.
+Words here??

+---
+class: title
 ## Practical Applications